-Since it is easy to forget to turn the keyer off, a "snoring LED" indication will start after the keyer has been active for about 4 and 1⁄2 minutes.
-The LED will slowly cycle on and off to let you know it is still on.
-All you need to do is press the encoder pushbutton down as described above to turn it off or simply start using the keyer and it will go back to normal operating mode and then wait another 4+ minutes before "snoring" again.
-As mentioned on page ? the MTB will respond to a command PB press with an L instead of an R when battery voltage is getting low.
+Since it is easy to forget to turn the keyer off, a "snoring LED" indication will start after the keyer has been inactive for about 5 minutes.
+The LED will slowly cycle on and off to let you know the MTB is still on.
+Snoring will stop as soon as you press a paddle pad, message pad, or press/turn the rotary encoder.